Autocephaly of the Orthodox Church of Ukraine

 Patriarch Bartholomew signing the tomos of autocephaly of the OCU.
-Epiphanius I of Ukraine (wearing a white klobuk) stands behind him.
+Epiphanius of Kyiv (wearing a white klobuk) stands behind him.

 On 5 January 2019, Bartholomew I, the Ecumenical Patriarch of Constantinople, signed the tomos that officially recognized and established the Orthodox Church of Ukraine and granted it autocephaly (self-governorship).
 The events immediately leading to the grant of autocephaly were: